rubenvanstaden/spira/docs/_build/html/_static/_1_overview.rst

     RDD.DEVICES.JUNCTION.PCELLS = Junction_PCELL_Database()

-A Josephson junction device is added to the LVS database be importing a defined PCell.
-This PCell will include the creating and detection of vias and can be constucted using the dot operator:
+A Josephson junction device is added to the LVS database by importing an already defined PCell class and can be constucted using the dot operator:

 .. code-block:: python

-    RDD.DEVICES.JUNCTION.PCELLS.DEFAULT
+    # Create a JTL instance from the definition in the RDD LVS database.
+    JtlPCell = RDD.DEVICES.JUNCTION.PCELLS.DEFAULT()

+    # View the created instance.
+    JtlPCell.gdsii_view()